Frequent Questions about Brownfields and Urban Agriculture

 - How do you start a community garden?

-The American Community Gardening Association website provides a range of tools, including a list of steps to organize a garden committee, considerations for siting a garden and needed tools, such as garden agreements that can help you establish a community garden on their website, as well as their best practice top ten series about starting and preserving a garden, as well as gardening for kids and a number of resources and tools related to starting and operating gardens.
+The American Community Gardening Association website provides a range of tools that can help you establish a community garden on their website.
 Community support, interest and commitment are critical factors to organizing a successful community garden.

 EPA, in addition, suggests you consider the property history as it may indicate contamination.

 No, not all vacant lots are brownfields although many may be.

 "a property, the expansion, redevelopment, or reuse of which may be complicated by the presence or potential presence of a hazardous substance, pollutant, or contaminant."

 Small Business Liability Relief and Brownfields Revitalization Act